-\paragraph{Greedification} The \textit{policy improvement theorem} \citep{sutton2018reinforcement} proves that \textit{greedification} \citep{greedification_kls,viac} produces policy improvement when applied with respect to a policy $\pi$ and its value $Q^\pi$.
-Greedification operators $ \I $ are operators over the same space, such that the policy $\I(\pi, q)(a|s)q(s,a)$ is \textit{greedier} than $\pi$ with respect to $q$, defined as the follows:
+The \textit{policy improvement theorem} \citep{sutton2018reinforcement} proves that a tractable class of operators, \textit{greedification operators} \citep{greedification_kls,viac} are policy improvement operators.
+Greedification operators $ \I $ are operators over the same space, such that the policy $\pi'(s) = \I(\pi, q)(s)$ is \textit{greedier} than $\pi(s)$ with respect to $q(s,a)$, such that:

 unless $\pi$ is already a greedy ($\argmax$) policy with respect to $q$.
-We define \textit{strict} greedification operators $\I$ as operators that satisfy a strict $>$ inequality \ref{def:greedification}, unless $\pi$ is already a greedy policy at $s$.
-A popular strict greedification operator is that of \textit{regularized policy improvement} \citep{grill2020monte}:
+Policy improvement is guaranteed when $q = Q^\pi$.
+We define \textit{strict} greedification operators $\I$ as operators that satisfy a strict $>$ Inequality \ref{def:greedification}, unless $\pi$ is already a greedy policy at $s$.

-which trades off with an inverse-temperature parameter $\beta$ between \textit{greedification} (maximizing $ \sum_{a \in \A}\pi(a|s)q(s,a)$ with respect to $\pi$) and regularization with respect to the prior policy $\pi_\theta$.
-We will use greedification operators to drive the policy improvement produced by SMC and TSMCTS.
+A popular strict greedification operator which trades off between \textit{greedification} (maximizing $ \sum_{a \in \A}\pi'(a|s)q(s,a)$) and regularization with respect to $\pi$ is the \textit{regularized policy improvement} operator \citep{grill2020monte}:

-\paragraph{Monte Carlo Tree Search} (MCTS) is used in RL to select actions in the environment and to produce targets for training in the form of policy improvement and value bootstraps.
-MCTS uses a model of the environment (either exact, as in AlphaZero (AZ), or learned, latent and/or approximate, as in MuZero (MZ)) to construct a search tree where each node is associated with a state $s \in \mathcal{S}$.
-The root is set to the current state of the environment $s =: s_0$.
-Each node $s_t$ maintains: (i) a prior-policy $\pi_\theta(s_t)$. (ii) The mean reward $r(s_t,a)$ for each visited action $a$. (iii) An estimate of the value $V_M(s_t)$ which is computed as the average of all $M$ returns passed through this node.